Action Provider Interface¶

 Action’s life.
 This detailed log is typically larger, more complex, or more

-fine-grain than the snapshot of the status returned by the /status
+fine-grain than the snapshot of the status returned by the /status method.

 Not all Action Providers or Actions are suitable for logging, so support is